aldobatta/Dark_cluster/README.md

 **make -j 6**  which will use 6 CPUs to compile instead of one and will be much faster.

 6) If everything is defined correctly in *Makefile.h* and the needed modules are loaded correctly, this should produce an executable file named **flash4**.
 This is the file used to run the simulation you just defined.

 ### Creating a folder for the simulation outputs.

-I recommend to have your outputs written outside of the *Flash4.5* folder, so that you can safely remove/modify/delete things inside *Flash4.5/* without worrying about deleting important results or viceversa.
+I recommend to have your outputs written outside of the *Flash4.5* folder, so that you can safely remove/modify/delete things inside *Flash4.5/* without worrying about deleting important results (or viceversa).

 1) Create a directory outside *Flash4.5/* to save your outputs.